danja/seki/README.md

 There are two branches in the git repository: master and dev.
 Master is essentially frozen (tweaks & bugfixes only). dev is in active development.

+_to switch to the dev branch you need (I think) to: git branch dev git checkout dev git pull origin dev
+_

 If (were it live) you pointed a browser at http://hyperdata.org/seki/Hello it would take "http://hyperdata.org/seki/Hello" to build a query to find out about that resource - in the data store it will have a title, content etc. - which then get turned into HTML to show in the browser.

 There is a form to allow POSTing, inserting title, content etc. for a given resource into the RDF store (there's no authentication as yet).
 Files can also be served from the filesystem.